 2. Make Sure You Can Log In To Every Account

-Now that you have a list of accounts, try logging in to each one and making sure you can access them.
-For me, when I can’t access an account it causes me a great deal of stress.
-That lack of control can lead to worry – which is easily avoidable in this case.
+Now that you have a list of accounts try logging in to each one and making sure you have the right credentials.
+For me, when I can’t access an account, it causes a great deal of hidden stress.
+That lack of control can lead to worry – which is avoidable.

-If you can’t access an account, now is your chance to go fix that.
-With accounts that involve money, things aren’t as simple as the classic “email me a link to reset my password”, which means this may involve actually calling and speaking to a person (gasp).
+If you can’t access an account, now is your chance to fix it!
+With logins that involve money, you won’t be able to “email me a link to reset my password.”
+You may need to call and speak to a person (gasp).

-Spend the time and make sure you can log in to each of these.
-You’ll likely need to make calls during working hours to reset your passwords on accounts that require a reset.
+Spend the time to make sure you can log in to each of these.
+If you need to make calls, do them during working hours and reset your passwords on accounts that require a reset.